 Why I chose the North West: survey tells the real stories of professionals who have transformed their careers and lives by moving to the region

-Access to schools and support network two of the top reasons why people relocated to the North West
+Access to schools and support networks are two of the top reasons why people relocated to the North West

 Almost half now travel to work in less than ten minutes